FriendsOfShopware/shopware-cli/wiki/docs/shopware-extension-yml-schema.md

 Any configuration field is optional.
 When you create a `.shopware-extension.yml`, you get also IDE autocompletion for all fields.

+Put the `.shopware-extension.yml` inside the root directory of your extension: `/var/www/myshop/custom/plugins/<YourExtension>/.shopware-extension.yml`

 ```yaml
 # .shopware-extension.yml